Pendu/ppo_paper/README.md

 pip install -r requirements.txt
 ```

-## Reproduce results from the paper
+##  📊 Reproduce results from the paper
 ```
 python reproduce_results_paper.py
 ```

+## 🎭 Support and Contributions

+Feel free to ask questions.
+Posting in [Github Issues]( https://github.com/Pendu/ContainerGym_Prefinal/issues) and PRs are also welcome.